Ouse Valley Park

 About Ouse Valley Park

-Step out the city with a visit to Ouse Valley Park, a linear park that is a fantastic place to enjoy a walk, run or cycle.
+Step out of the city with a visit to Ouse Valley Park, a linear park that is a fantastic place to enjoy a walk, run or cycle.
 Either wander along for a peaceful adventure, take in the abundance of wildlife, or look out for the historical sites that make up the history of Milton Keynes.
 This area has so much to do and explore, making it a great place to plan a visit for a day.

 North of the River Ouse is Floodplain Forest Nature Reserve.
-A marvelling site for nature enthusiasts located in the river valleys of Old Wolverton.
+A marvellous site for nature enthusiasts located in the river valleys of Old Wolverton.
 A series of channels and pools have been created to form a complex wetland habitat that is attractive to a wide diversity of wildlife.
 Easy access paths and bird observation hides are provided to maximise the enjoyment of visitors.

 Go further west and come across Stony Stratford Nature Reserve, located between Queen Eleanor Street and the A5.
 This reserve is home to several artificial wetland habitats that waterfowl and waders use mainly.
 Originally used for gravel working, we have managed this site to enhance the quality of life, including the forming of a new island, a new pond and several ditches.
 A bird hide is provided to see the landscape of the main lake and meadows.